Thomas-Nguyen12/Thomas-Nguyen12.github.io/README.md

 Hi there, I am a 22-year-old MScR Biomolecular Science (Bioinformatics) Student passionate about all things A.I and Data Science!
-I am currently learning about time series analysis applied towards finance and stocks.
+I am currently learning about time series analysis applied towards finance, stocks and the Weather.
+I am detail-oriented and always willing to learn new skills!
+I am skilled in Python, R, SQL, UNIX and an intermediate in Java.

-I have worked on weather analysis and exchange rate projects which can be found <u>here</u>:
+My Projects can be found <u>here</u>:

 ## Projects: